Special Circumstances for FAFSA Professional Judgments

 The Free Application for Federal Student Aid (FAFSA) does not provide families with a place to explain special circumstances affecting their ability to pay for college.

 If you and or your family have unusual circumstances that might affect your financial situation, complete and submit your FAFSA, then contact the Financial Aid Office.
-In some cases, the Financial Aid Office may decide to consider these unusual circumstances (unemployment, death of a wage-earner, divorce, loss of child support income) and adjust your cost of attendance or the information used to calculate your Expected Family Contribution (EFC).
+In some cases, the Financial Aid Office may decide to consider these unusual circumstances (unemployment, death of a wage-earner, divorce, loss of child support income) and adjust your cost of attendance or the information used to calculate your Student Aid Index (SAI).
 You will need to provide the Financial Aid Office with adequate documentation to support any unusual circumstances.
+Note that documentation and necessary FAFSA corrections must be processed before the end of the period of enrollment, therefore you (student) should submit documentation in a timely manner.

-• If you are asked to provide parent data on your application but cannot because an extreme circumstance has caused a break-up in your family, you may contact the Financial Aid Office and request an adjustment to your FAFSA Dependency Status.
+- If you are asked to provide parent data on your Federal Application for Student Aid (FAFSA) but cannot because an extreme circumstance has caused a break-up in your family, you may contact the Financial Aid Office and request an adjustment to your FAFSA Dependency Status.
 Please note that your status cannot be changed because your parent(s) refuse to contribute to your education, is or are unwilling to complete the FAFSA, do not claim you on their taxes, or you are living financially on your own.

 Remember, each family's situation is unique and is reviewed on a case-by-case basis.
 Submission of an appeal does not guarantee approval.
 The Financial Aid Office decisions are final and cannot be appealed to the U.S. Department of Education.
 Therefore, we strongly advise families to always consider alternative payment arrangements while waiting for the outcome of an appeal.